skirmess/Test-Pod-Links/README.md

 ## pod\_file\_ok( FILENAME )

 This will run a test for parsing the Pod and another test for every web link found in the Pod.
-It is therefore impossible to know the exact number of tests that will run in advance.
+It is therefore unlikely to know the exact number of tests that will run in advance.
 Use `done_testing` from [Test::More](https://metacpan.org/pod/Test::More) if you call this test directly instead of a `plan`.